-There is an essay, a practical project and a final examination for this course.
-The essay will give you an opportunity to explore current security topics in detail, the practical project will give you practice at the design, implementation and security evaluation of a secure system and the examination will test your knowledge of key concepts.
+There are two practical projects, a terms test and a final examination for this course.
+The first project will give you practice at the design, implementation and security evaluation of a secure system and the examination will test your knowledge of key concepts and the second project will allow you to assess the security of a networked system.

 All work should be submitted through the School's online submission system.